The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Analysis Results

 where the mass and luminosity are in solar units.
-We then obtained the pixelated $\Sigma_{\rm M_{star}}$ map (third panel of Figure~\ref{stellar_mass_map}) with the $M_{\rm star}/L$--color relation above.
-The radial profile of stellar surface density was measured by averaging that in deprojected galactocentric radii with a 1\,kpc interval (see the last panel of Figure~\ref{stellar_mass_map}).
-The major axis of the galaxy was determined by the second-order moments of its stellar mass distribution relative to its mass density peak \citep{Chen2021}.
-The $R_{\rm e, star}$ was calculated from the $\Sigma_{\rm M_{star}}$ profile by defining as the radius containing half mass.
-The measured $R_{\rm e, star}$ is $7.26$ $\pm$ $0.75$ kpc.
-We note that the $R_{\rm e, star}$ was calculated by numerically integrating the mass density profile out to 20 kpc, approaching the outskirt of the disk.
+We then obtained the pixelated $\Sigma_{\rm M_{star}}$ map (third panel of Figure~\ref{stellar_mass_map}) with the $M_{\rm star}/L$--color relation above. { We measured the radial profile of stellar surface density by averaging it in the deprojected galactocentric plane with the radial interval of 1\,kpc (see the last panel of Figure~\ref{stellar_mass_map}).} The major axis of the galaxy was determined by the second-order moments of its stellar mass distribution relative to its mass density peak \citep{Chen2021}. { The $R_{\rm e, star}$, defined as the radius containing half mass, was calculated from the $\Sigma_{\rm M_{star}}$ profile.} The measured $R_{\rm e, star}$ is $5.0\pm1.5$ kpc.
+We note that the $R_{\rm e, star}$ was calculated by numerically integrating the mass density profile out to 17 kpc, approaching the outskirt of the disk.

 The effective radius of the dust continuum at a rest-frame wavelength of 280\,\micron\ was measured using ALMA Band\,6 data (2018.1.00035.L, PI: Kohno) through a UV-plane visibility profile modeling.
 The best-fit circularized effective radius assuming a Gaussian profile is $R_\mathrm{e,dust}=0.42\pm0.05\arcsec$, corresponding to a physical size of 2.04 $\pm$ 0.26 kpc after correcting for lensing magnification.
 This is consistent with the size derived assuming an exponential profile (0.39 $\pm$ 0.07$\arcsec$), and the detailed methodology will be presented by Sun et al.\ (in prep.) among a larger sample of lensed dusty star-forming galaxies discovered with the ALCS \citep{Sun2022}.
-We conclude here that the measured radius ratio of \targetname\ is $R_{\rm e,dust}/R_{\rm e,star} = 0.28\pm0.04$.
+We conclude here that the measured radius ratio of \targetname\ is $R_{\rm e,dust}/R_{\rm e,star} = 0.41\pm0.13$. {We also note that detailed CO kinematic information is provided in the Appendix C.}

 Furthermore, we measure the physical parameters of the observed spiral-arm like features.
 Following \citet{Law2012}, we used the Logarithmic spiral equation \citep{Davis2012}: